New Exhibits & Immersive Experiences: The Most Cutting Edge Encounters in Chicagoland

 Updated:

-Indoor Places to Gopopular
+Indoor Places to Go

 New exhibits and immersive experiences are popping up all over the Chicagoland area.
 As if we need more reasons to love our trips to spots like the Field Museum or the Museum of Science and Industry, they’re constantly adding exciting exhibits to explore.
-In addition, new immersive experiences often operate as pop-up museums and are filled with opportunities to dive (sometimes literally!) into slime, sprinkles, and all of your favorite things.

 Some experiences have seen great success and extend past their intended deadline, while others wrap up right on schedule.
 The Kidlist team keeps this list updated as we receive details and attend previews, so bookmark this link and check back, too.

-Sloomoo Institute
+Sloomoo Institute in Chicago

 Opened November 19, 2022

 Get ready mess-makers, this one’s for you!
 Sloomoo Institute, located in River North, features spaces designed by contemporary artists where artisanal slime comes to life with various scents, sounds, and immersive experiences.
 A visit to this one-of-a-kind sensory experience is perfect for your slime and ASMR enthusiasts.
-Rita’s family recently visited, and she put together a Sloomoo Institute review to prepare you for your visit.

-Color Factory
+Color Factory in Chicago

 Opened June 17, 2022

-Museum of Ice Cream
+Museum of Ice Cream in Chicago

 Opened July 16, 2022

 Jump in a pool of sprinkles or experience one of thirteen other exhibits at the Museum of Ice Cream.
 Hop on the pink Sprink-L line, you won’t leave with an empty stomach!
-Grab your tickets now for this one-of-a-kind pop-up museum.
-Click here to read Rachel’s review and get a sneak peek.

-Jurassic Gardens at Volo Auto Museum
+Jurassic Gardens at Volo Auto Museum in Volo

-Peppa Pig World of Play
+Peppa Pig World of Play in Schaumburg

 Peppa Pig World of Play transports you into the life of Peppa Pig and all her friends!
 Ride the bus with Miss Rabbit, sort packages on Mr. Zebra’s Post Van, or watch TV on Peppa’s couch.
-Click here to get an insider’s view and see photos of what you can expect.

-WNDR Museum
+WNDR Museum in Chicago

 WNDR Museum Chicago is full of interactive and thought-provoking art exhibits.
 There are over twenty installations ranging from flip sequins to robotic painters all leading up to the Infinity Mirror Room by iconic Japanese artist Yayoi Kusama.
-Check out our review for an inside look.

 New Exhibits in Chicago and the Suburbs

-Open September 9, 2023 until January 7, 2024
+Open January 25 through September 7, 2024

-Photo courtesy of Elmhurst Art Museum
+Photo courtesy of the Adler Planetarium.

 Morton Arboretum: Of the Earth

-Opened May 26, 2023 through spring 2025
+Open May 26, 2023 through Spring 2025

-Of the Earth, by Polish-American artist Olga Ziemska, features five pieces of art created from naturally downed trees.
+Of the Earth by Polish-American artist Olga Ziemska features five pieces of art created from naturally downed trees.
 We’ve gathered more details about it, and other exhibits at the Morton Arboretum.

 Field Museum: Chicago’s Legacy Hula

-Opens May 26, 2023
+Open May 26, 2023 through March 9, 2025

 The Field Museum’s newest exhibit, Chicago’s Legacy Hula, celebrates four Kumu Hula, which are master teachers of Hula, and their influence on Hawaiian cultures and communities in the Chicago area.
 Look through artifacts and photographs as you explore cultural impacts from past generations.
 More information about this exhibit is shared on the Field Museum’s website.